its-edalo/slay-the-jokers/INSTALL.md

 - Unzip the downloaded file.

-- Move the unzipped folder into the Mods folder located at `%appdata%\Balatro\Mods`, and rename it to `SlayTheJokers`
+- Move the unzipped folder into the Mods folder located at `%appdata%\Balatro\Mods`

+- Rename the unzipped folder to `SlayTheJokers`

-*Why?* This is the folder that Lovely injects mods from.
+*Why?* `%appdata%\Balatro\Mods` is the folder that Lovely injects mods from.
+The name of this mod's directory inside it needs to be `SlayTheJokers` so the uploading script can be ran.

 ## Step 5: Add Your Upload Key